jason-greenberg/trpc-express-prisma-react-vite-docker-starter/README.md

   yarn typecheck
   ```

-## 📦 Build
+## 📦 Production Build

-To build the application for production, run:
+To build the application for production, run the following.
+This will output a `dist` folder in the project root:
 ```
 yarn build
 ```